elusiveunit/lucid-slider/README.md

 * `$slides` contains all the slides and their meta data.
 This will be looped over to display every slide.
 The keys `slide-image-thumbnail` and `slide-image-url` (which isn't a full URL anymore) are only saved for admin purposes.
 * `$options` has slider options, which at this time of writing is only the slider size.
 * `$slides_urls` has image URLs for every slide.
 Using these instead of grabbing the image with `Lucid_Slider_Utility::get_slide_image_src` saves database requests for every slide.
 Formatted as `slide_id => URL`.
+* `$is_single_slide` is self explanatory.
+It's primarily intended to be matched with the 'optimize script loading' option, so the first slide can be set to display in the CSS.
+See the default template.

 ## Changelog

+### 1.7.0: Mar 20, 2014

+* New: There is now an option to only load the JavaScript if there is more than one slide, since it's not actually needed otherwise.
+This must be manually activated on existing installs.
+As can now be seen in the default template, there is a new variable `$is_single_slide` that can be used to check for this case.
+* New: The jQuery selector used to initialize the slider can now be changed with the ` lsjl_slider_selector` filter.
+* New/fix: Add a new TinyMCE plugin for version 4, which is included in WordPress 3.9.
+* Tweak: Sprinkle some media queries on the slider edit screen's input fields, to widen them on larger screens.
+* Tweak: Add version flag to `wp_enqueue_script` and `wp_enqueue_style`.

 ### 1.6.0: Dec 09, 2013